YQtheAnalyst/AtliQ-BI-Sales-Insights/README.md

 ## Descriptive Analysis

-- Descriptive analysis

 The following codes present tables to answer the questions I put forward in the section "Business Inteligence, the solution".
-Further analysis related to product types and markets can be accessed in [this file]

-    Check the yearly total revenue and sales quantity for each customer
+- Check the yearly total revenue and sales quantity for each customer

+    ```
-    `SELECT customer_code, YEAR(order_date), SUM(sales_amount), SUM(sales_qty)`
+    SELECT customer_code, YEAR(order_date), SUM(sales_amount), SUM(sales_qty)
-    `FROM transactions`
+    FROM transactions
-    `GROUP BY customer_code, YEAR(order_date)`
+    GROUP BY customer_code, YEAR(order_date)
-    `ORDER BY customer_code;`
+    ORDER BY customer_code;
+    ```

-    Count transaction times every year for each customer
+- Count transaction times every year for each customer

     `SELECT c.custmer_name, YEAR(t.order_date) AS year, COUNT(*) AS transaction_times`
     `FROM transactions AS t`